 - Look for a class that promotes skill development, safety, and fun rather than rules and competition: “Everyone plays.
 Everyone is a winner.”

 - See if instructors use a “show and tell and try it” approach: modeling what to do, telling when and how to do it, then letting children practice.
-Doctors suggest a format with up to 15-20 minutes of structured activity and 30 minutes of playtime to explore a wide range of movements.

 - Keep in mind that a child won’t excel in a sport just because she learns its skills and rules early in life.
 Her bones and muscles may not be ready for what a sport demands.
 She may become seriously injured if she plays sports by rules meant for older children.

 - Find out if staff members are trained in first aid and CPR.
 Accidents can happen any time children are physically active.

 - Notice whether instructors have children warm up, keep moving, and cool down.
 Uneven activity—waiting a long time to run, catch, or kick a ball, and then exerting a lot of energy all at once—can lead to cramps or muscle strains.
 Be sure children are allowed plenty of water to avoid dehydration, especially in hot weather.

 - Keep in mind that contact sports are dangerous for young children.
 Safety gear cannot give enough protection against injuries when children play adult-style basketball, football, soccer, or hockey.

 Do the adult leaders know children as well as they know sports?

 - Ask program leaders about their philosophy, training, and credentials.
 Do they seem to be aware of preschoolers’ physical development and abilities?